 Local meat processing is crucial for family farms who sell processed meat directly to consumers or through food co-ops and other retail venues.
 This allows farmers to set their own price rather than having to sell animals through unpredictable conventional markets; it’s an important pathway to ensuring a future for family farms in Wisconsin.
 But for several years, Wisconsin Farmers Union has heard rising concerns from farmers about meat processing capacity challenges statewide.

 The lack of processing capacity is a stumbling block that hinders farmers from growing to meet consumer demand.
 Farmers throughout the state are reporting processing wait times as far as a year or two out, meaning some are having to reserve butcher appointments even before the animal to be processed is born.

 On a national level, meat processing has become increasingly vertically integrated, with four companies controlling a majority of U.S. meat processing.
 A mere 50 meat plants slaughter and process 98% of the national meat supply — investing in processing is an investment in the security of our food supply.

-Winter Meat Processing Series
+Meat Processing Report

 What the State Can Do

 INVEST IN MEAT PROCESSING AS CRITICAL RURAL INFRASTRUCTURE In order to foster an environment in which family farms have equitable market access, the ability to be economically sustainable, and grow to meet consumer demand for local meat, Wisconsin Farmers Union advocates for financial support from the state as well as from public-private partnerships to increase processing capacity and start new state and USDA-inspected meat processors.
 WFU also urges increased support from County Economic Development agencies as meat processing has great potential to strengthen rural economies.
 State and county support could include efforts like those implemented by the state of Minnesota, which created a small grant program to provide funds for state-inspected meat processing plants to invest in additional coolers, equipment, etc.